n1ssan/NitroGen2.0/README.md

 for discord users, who sadly could not afford nitro.
-It generates a nitro gift code that you are able to claim!
+It generates a nitro gift code.

 You can even add webhook support to send you the codes!

-> Not all codes will be valid, they will be checked if valid they will be sent
+> Not all codes will be valid, they will be checked if valid they will be sent.

 # Usage